Buy - Sell Brevard Real Estate

 You'll also need to do some additional damage control and begin to rebuild your credit history.
 It won't be easy and it will take willpower, but if you're determined to get a mortgage and buy your dream house, you can do it.

 1. Pay your bills on time.
 Make at least the minimum payment.
 You'll avoid late fees and at the same time repair your credit health—a new pattern of prompt payments will eventually overtake your previous negative pattern.
-I have the minimum payment, or more, deducted from my checking account automatically so I don't accidentally incur late fees or dings on my credit score if I get distracted.
+I have the minimum payment, or more, automatically deducted from my checking account so I don't accidentally incur late fees or dings on my credit score if I get distracted.

 2. Contact your creditors.
 Do so immediately if you cannot make a payment on time.
 Negotiate a new payment schedule.
 If you missed a payment to a creditor awhile back, but now you're up to date, you can try asking them to remove this negative information from your credit report.

 3. Reduce the number of credit cards you use.
 Mortgage lenders look at your credit lines as a potential for going on a credit card spending spree.
 The more cards in your pocket, the larger your potential for disaster.
+But don't close the oldest cards altogether, older accounts with unused credit help your score.

 4. Pay off the total balance on high-rate accounts.
 This will end having to make high monthly payments and free up money to save for a down payment.